uwetom/Principles-of-3D-Maya-tutorials/worksheet_1_ interface_and_modeling.md

 To show it again, select it in the outliner and press **h** again.

-- Try this with your nose cone.
+Try this with your nose cone.

+- Select the nose cone then press **h**

+The nose cone should have dissapeared

+- Select the nose cone in the outliner and press **h** again to show it.
+-
 ### Increment and save
 - Go to **File > Increment and save**